Transition Tori in the Planar Restricted Elliptic Three Body Problem: Preliminaries

 In this paper we have rewritten the Theorems with $C$ as the Hamiltonian of the PRC3BP, which means that we have a change of sign in $C$ compared with the original version. \end{remark}

-\begin{remark} Using a standard dynamical system theory argument, from the Birkhoff-Smale homoclinic theorem, the transversal homoclinic connections between Lapunov orbits imply chaotic symbolic dynamics of the system.
+\begin{remark} Using a standard dynamical system theory argument, from the Birkhoff-Smale homoclinic theorem, the transversal homoclinic connections to Lyapounov orbits imply chaotic symbolic dynamics of the system.
+This is a content of Theorem C in \cite{Simo}.
 Since the system is autonomous this dynamics is restricted to the constant energy manifold. \end{remark}

+\begin{remark} For sufficiently small $\mu=\mu_{k}$, the curves (obtained in Theorem \ref{lem: transversality-Simo}) on $\{y=0\}$ associated with the stable an unstable manifolds of $l_{\mu_{k}}\left( C\right) $ intersect transversally at an angle $O(\mu_{k}^{1/3})$.
+This can be derived based on the parameterization of the curves from Theorem \ref{lem: transversality-Simo} combined with the symmetry property (\ref{eq:S-sym}) of the PRC3BP.
+This is done in the Appendix.
+For more details on the interpretation of the curves from the theorem see also \cite{Simo}. \end{remark}